snok/install-poetry/README.md

 If you need to pass extra arguments to the installer script, you can specify these with `installation-arguments`.

-The action is fully tested for MacOS and Ubuntu runners, on Poetry versions >= 1.1.
+The action is fully tested for macOS and Ubuntu runners, on Poetry versions >= 1.1.
 If you're using this with Windows, see the [Running on Windows](#running-on-windows) section.

 ## Defaults